Health Psychologist Career (Salary + Duties + Interviews)

 Salary (How Much Does a Health Psychologist Make?)

 When you have studied a niche field that makes such a serious impact on people and the entire world, you’re going to be in demand.
-Health psychologists can make six figures earlier in their career.
+Health psychologists can make six figures earlier in their careers.
 Salaries vary based on your employer, how long you have been working in your field, and where in the country you are located.
 These resources give you a pretty good idea of what you can expect to make as a health psychologist in the United States:

 Health Psychologist Reported Salary